sourmash-bio/sourmash/paper.md

 and containment calculations, which enables analysis and comparison of data sets of different sizes, including large metagenomic samples.
-As of v4.4, sourmash can convert these to estimated Average Nucleotide Identity (ANI) values, which can provide improved biological context to sketch comparisons.
+As of v4.4, sourmash can convert these to estimated Average Nucleotide Identity (ANI) values, which can provide improved biological context to sketch comparisons [@hera2022debiasing].

 # Statement of Need